chbrown13/class-ops/Basics/README.md

 # Overview

 This workshop provides a brief overview of several tools and activities necessary to support software development work and to help you be productive as a software engineer.
 Please read the instructions for each interactive tutorial carefully for details on how to complete and submit your work.
-The goal of this workshop is for you practice and learn a set of relevant tools and processes for software development that will be useful for this course.
+The goal of this workshop is for you to learn and practice a set of relevant tools and processes for software development that will be useful for this course and to get familiar with the [Docable](https://ottomatica.io/) interactive tutorial environment.
 Any tasks that you do not complete in class will be due by the end of the day.

 1. [Getting Started](Setup.md)
     > Setup for your machine